 The Kingsman is made up of a select group of highly trained super spies.
-Fans of the franchise will find out more about the origins of the King's Man who created the organization in the new movie early in 2020.
+Fans of the franchise will find out more about the origins of The King's Man who created the organization in the latest film.

-The popularity of the comic book grabbed the attention of Matthew Vaughn who had previously brought Mark Millar's Kick-Ass to the screen.
-Vaughn stamped his outrageous Directing style all over the kick-Ass movie and he exceeds himself in this outing.
+The popularity of the comic book grabbed the attention of Matthew Vaughn, who had previously brought Mark Millar's Kick-Ass to the screen.
+Vaughn stamped his outrageous directing style all over that movie, and he exceeds himself again in this outing.

-It's fair to say that there has been more than a few Bond-style spoof movies.
+It's fair to say that there have been more than a few Bond-style spoof movies.
 Films like Austin Powers and Jonny English are out and out comedies.
 But Kingsman could easily tone down the comedy a little and it would be a true action spy film.

 However, now that we have the cautionary quote out of the way.
 Kingsman – The Secret Service is a movie that satisfies every single emotion, heaps of fun, incredibly entertaining, relentless action and backed up with fantastic music.

 Give it a watch on Netflix and follow up with Kingsman – The Golden Circle before the new movie hits the screens next year.